About Equine Assisted Services (EAS)

 EATSF endeavors to hold a county competition, as well as attend an Area and State competition.
 EATSF participation in these competitions is dependent on the following: staff and coach capacity, herd heath, and existing program needs.

 To be an athlete in the Equestrian Special Olympics program at EATSF, you must be an EATSF participant first.
 Once enrolled at EATSF, you must meet all eligibility requirements to be a Special Olympic athlete.
 For more information on eligibility criteria for Special Olympics, please click here.
 Participants must be enrolled for at least 10 weeks prior to the training and competition season, which begins in January of each year.
 For more information, please call 954-974-2007.

 We would love to see you!
 To schedule a visit or a tour of our campus, please contact our main office at 954-974-2007.

-Thank you for considering our program as the next chapter in your horses’ life!
+Thank you for considering our program as the next chapter in your horse's life!
 The life of a horse at EATSF is physically and mentally challenging, as they must be able to assist unbalanced riders or help unmounted participants process difficult emotions.

+Before being adopted into our program, a horse must be sound at the walk, trot and canter.
+The horse must listen to both voice and leg signals, be well-mannered on the ground, and be accepting of assistive devices or equipment, such as a wheelchair or walker.
 All horses must be able to tolerate working with multiple individuals, including one or two people walking and trotting beside them as sidewalkers.
 A prospective EATSF herd member goes through a 90-day trial period to ensure that they are a good fit for the program.
 Click here for more information.

 Our horses are trained based on their age and their needs by our Schooling Team and EATSF staff members.
 Schooling Team members are required to have served at least 250 hours of service and take a basic schooling test.
 Riders are matched based on availability and the needs of our horse herd.